uncletrunks/OXCE-od/README.md

 - Makefile
 - CMake
 - Autotools

+Compiling for OpenDingux requires a working toolchain and a build of the yaml-cpp libraries.
+Use of yaml-cpp 0.5.3 is recommended.
+Compilation with more recent builds is known to cause bugs relating to loading saves from the battlescape state.

 It's also been tested on a variety of other tools on Windows/Mac/Linux.
 More detailed compiling instructions are available at the